Connecting Metabase to ClickHouse

 Give your database a Display name, which is a Metabase setting - so use any name you like.

 Enter the connection details of your ClickHouse database.
+Enable a secure connection if your ClickHouse server is configured to use SSL.
 For example:

 Click the Save button and Metabase will scan your database for tables.